-An undeniable icon in Seattle’s radical history, as well as that of the nation, Anna Louise Strong was born on the date in focus here in the uncannily-named Friend, Nebraska.
-She acquired many distinctions during her long life as a social justice activist, among them a Ph.D. in philosophy earned at the age, still precocious today, of twenty-three.
+An undeniable icon in Seattle’s radical history, as well as that of the United States, Anna Louise Strong was born on the date in focus here in the uncannily-named Friend, Nebraska.
+She acquired many distinctions during her long and legendary life as a social justice activist, among them a Ph.D. in philosophy earned at the age, still academically precocious today, of twenty-three.

 “We are undertaking the most tremendous move ever made by LABOR in this country, a move which will lead — NO ONE KNOWS WHERE!”

-During the 1920s, disappointed by the failure of the Seattle General Strike and other failures of the United States labor movement in general, she turned her activist attentions to communism abroad, which led her to spend much of her later life in Russia and China in support of the respective revolutionary movements there.
-In 1958, at age 72, she finally settled in China, where she remained until her death on March 29, 1970.
+During the 1920s, disappointed by the failure of the Seattle General Strike and other failures of the U.S. labor movement in general, she turned her activist attentions to communism abroad, which led her to spend much of her later life in Russia and China in support of the respective revolutionary movements there.
+In 1958, at age 72, she finally settled in China, where she remained until her death on Easter Sunday, March 29, 1970.